turbot/guardrails-docs/docs/getting-started/getting-started-aws/apply-quick-action/index.md

 sidebar_label: Apply a Quick Action
 ---

 # Apply a Quick Action

 In this guide we’ll show how you can enable Guardrails to perform [Quick Actions](/guardrails/docs/guides/quick-actions) that fix misconfigurations.
 In order to do that, you’ll need to add one permission to the Turbot IAM role.

-This is the eighth guide in the *Getting started with AWS series*.
+This is the ninth guide in the *Getting started with AWS series*.

 **Prerequisites**:

-- Completion of the first seven guides.
+- Completion of the previous guides in this series.
+- Access to the Guardrails console with administrative privlidges.

 Until now we’ve operated Guardrails with the minimal permissions needed to discover resources, track changes, and alert on misconfigurations.